organix/mycelia/OED.md

 The _String_ type represent an arbitrary-sized sequence of Unicode code-points.
 UTF-8 has become the default encoding for textual data throughout the world-wide-web, so we require explicit support for that encoding.
-Raw octet data (BLOBs) is also an important use-case, where the code-points represented are restricted to the range 0 thru 255.
+Raw octet data (BLOBs) are also an important use-case, where the code-points represented are restricted to the range 0 thru 255.
 In order to support extensions for application-defined representations, and to encapsulate foreign data verbatim,